Keep your immune system going strong, one drop at a time, with this bitters.

-- Let the bitters infuse until the desired strength is reached, about 2-4 weeks.
+- Let the bitters infuse until the desired strength is reached.
+It’ll take about 2–4 weeks.
 Shake the jars regularly (about once per day).

 - When ready, strain the bitters through a muslin cheesecloth or coffee filter.
 Store the strained bitters in an airtight container at room temperature.

-To use: Mix this tonic into hot tea or take a few drops as is first thing when you wake up for protection during cold and flu season.
+How to use it: Mix this bitters into hot tea or take a few drops first thing when you wake up for protection during cold and flu season.

-Are there any concerns or health reasons someone shouldn’t be taking these bitters?
+Are there any concerns or health reasons someone shouldn’t be taking this bitters?

 Tiffany La Forge is a professional chef, recipe developer, and food writer who runs the blog Parsnips and Pastries.
 Her blog focuses on real food for a balanced life, seasonal recipes, and approachable health advice.
 When she’s not in the kitchen, Tiffany enjoys yoga, hiking, traveling, organic gardening, and hanging out with her corgi, Cocoa.
 Visit her at her blog or on Instagram.